 Hazy vision - field of vision seems to be covered with a film or glare

+After receiving a comprehensive eye exam to diagnose low vision, the optometrists at Clarkson Eyecare can develop a custom eye care treatment plan that is right for you and your vision rehabilitation needs.
+Rehabilitating your vision is similar to physical therapy but for your eyes, and there are several different rehabilitation services available.
 There are a few steps to a vision rehabilitation program.
 First, your optometrist will evaluate your vision, conduct a few eye examinations to assess your visual function, and then create your rehabilitation plan.
-Your rehabilitation plan might include environmental modification and use of low vision devices.
-The low vision specialists at Clarkson Eyecare are here to help you rehabilitate your eyesight.
-The goal of low vision rehabilitation is to help preserve your sight.
-Low vision rehabilitation will not reverse any damage that has already occurred; however, It can help you keep the sight you have left.
+Your rehabilitation plan might include environmental modification and the use of low vision devices.
+The goal of low vision rehabilitation is to help preserve your sight, and the low vision specialists at Clarkson Eyecare are here to help.
+Low vision rehabilitation will not reverse any damage that has already occurred, but it can help you keep the sight you have left.

 There are a wide variety of eye conditions that can cause low vision.
 The most common being: